cmfunderburk/vmt-dev/10-18_ORIENTATION.md

    - Scenario replay tests?
    - GUI automation tests?

-4. **Release Planning:** When should we tag v1.2?
-After mode toggles or wait for money?
+4. **Release Planning:** How should we batch the upcoming features into releases?

 ---